 Vitamins for Fertility

 The male partner is responsible in about a third of infertility cases.
 (It should be stressed that infertility has nothing to do with sexual virility, which is usually not affected.)
 The usual test for infertility in a man involves a sperm count – the higher the sperm count, the greater the fertility.
-One study has shown that extra vitamin C increased sperm count as well as sperm mobility.(1) Likewise, vitamin E or essential fat deficiency has been found to induce sterility in both sexes by causing damage to the reproductive tissues.
-Unfortunately, however, simply ......
+One study has shown that extra What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… increased sperm count as well as sperm mobility.(1) Likewise, What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound… or essential There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… deficiency has been found to induce sterility in both sexes by causing damage to the reproductive tissues.
+Unfortunately, however, simply taking vitamin E will not reverse the condition if you are sterile.